 Scholarships—like grants—are another form of student aid known as gift aid.
 Scholarships are offered by many different groups, organizations, and even individuals.
 They are offered for all kinds of attributes—and to all kinds of students.
 In fact, if you live in Vermont, you can take advantage of scholarships that are just for Vermonters.
 VSAC can help guide you through the scholarship search process.

-Education loans can help cover the gap between the student aid you can access through grants and scholarships—and the full price of higher education.
-Education loans appear as financial aid on award letters.
+Student loans can help cover the gap between the student aid you can access through grants and scholarships—and the full price of higher education.
+Student loans appear as financial aid on award letters.
 But loans must be paid back with interest (the fee you pay the lender for borrowing their money).
 So it’s important to carefully compare your options—and be aware of how much money you’re borrowing.
-We can help you get the information you need to compare both federal and private education loans—including VSAC’s Vermont Advantage Loans.
+We can help you get the information you need to compare both federal and private education loans—including VSAC’s Vermont Advantage loans.